asso-the-coder/home-security-system-pynq-z2/README.md

 # home-security-system
-Makeshift security system using various sensors, a PYNQ-Z2 for processing, &amp; a Raspberry Pi as the home PC
+Makeshift security system using various sensors and a PYNQ-Z2 SOC for processing.

 Using the following sensors (adding more as the project expands):
 - HC-SR04 Ultrasonic Distance Sensor